wiledal/mikrom/readme.md

 _Mikrom_ is a tiny library for the people who jumped off the framework hype-train and like full control over their applications.

-It's made to be super simple and straight up flexible.
+It's made with simplicity and flexibility in mind.
-No _$scopes_, no _templates_, just elements and javascript.

 ### Features
   - Tiny library; tiny footprint